moj-analytical-services/data_linter/README.md

 # Data Linter

 A python package to to allow automatic validation of data as part of a Data Engineering pipeline.
-It is designed to automate the process of moving data from Land to Raw-History as described in the [ETL pipline guide](https://github.com/moj-analytical-services/etl-pipeline-example)
+It is designed to read in and validate tabular data against a given schema for the data.
+The schemas provided adhere to [our metadata schemas standards](https://github.com/moj-analytical-services/mojap-metadata/) for data.
+This package can also be used to manage movement of data from a landing area (s3 or locally) to a new location based on the result of the validation.

-This package implements different validators using different packages:
+This package implements different validators using different packages based on the users preference:
+- `pandas`: (default) Uses our own lightweight pandas dataframe operations to run simple validation tests on the columns based on the datatype and additional tags in the metadata.
+Utilises pyarrow for reading data.
 - `frictionless`: Uses Frictionless data to validate the data against our metadata schemas.
 More information can be found [here](https://github.com/frictionlessdata/frictionless-py/)
 - `great-expectations`: Uses the Great Expectations data to validate the data against our metadata schemas.
 More information can be found [here](https://github.com/great-expectations/great_expectations)